back to Blog

 Advanced Shipping Notice (ASN)

 A digital document sent before a shipment arrives that lists product quantities, packaging details, and arrival times.
-Helps retailers prepare for B2B order receiving.
+It helps retailers prepare for incoming B2B orders.

 B